-This edition was published by Berkley on December 6, 2011 in paperback and has 304 pages.
+historical mystery that was published by Berkley on December 6, 2011 and has 304 pages.

 Seventh in the Joliffe the Player historical mystery series set in 1438 in Coventry, England.
 It’s the season for the Corpus Christi plays, and the playing should be profitable in Coventry.